Tuition and Fees

-- College monthly bus passes are $52.90; a student must be currently enrolled the month they receive a college bus pass.
+- College monthly bus passes are $52.90.
+A student must be currently enrolled the month he or she receives a college bus pass.
 A student must have six or more credits for Fall and Spring classes.
 Summer classes require a minimum of three credits.

-- Disability/Senior bus passes are $21.20; Students or Staff must present a MTA Disability/Senior card with BCCC identification.
+- Disability/Senior bus passes are $21.20.
+Students or Staff must present an MTA Disability/Senior card with BCCC identification.
 (No class credit minimum)

-- Bus passes can be purchased with cash, credit cards and Financial Aid.
+- Bus passes can be purchased with cash, credit cards, and Financial Aid.
 Students purchasing bus passes with Financial Aid must complete a liability statement.
-The cardholder must be present if student is paying by credit card.
+The cardholder must be present if the student is paying by credit card.
 Lost or Stolen Bus Passes require the following:

 - Students who have lost their discounted college bus pass can buy one MTA regular bus pass for $72.00, with cash or credit card only.

 - Students also have to provide a police report from Baltimore City Community College’s Police department.